Bhutanise People Showing Their Traditional Dance

 AccommodationHotel

-Bhutan’s capital is a mediocre city in terms of population, but in terms of cultural and historical treasures, none can match it.
-The capital has a lot to offer visitors; even walking and toiling around the streets would be a fascinating experience.
+Bhutan's capital is a mediocre city in terms of population, but in terms of cultural and historical treasures, it cannot be matched.
+The capital has a lot to offer visitors; even walking and touring around the streets would be a fascinating experience.

-Early in the morning, you can take a walk (through our guidance as well) to The Memorial Chorten, where many people gather mainly for prayers and some for fitness purposes.
+Early in the morning, you can take a walk (with our guidance as well) to the Memorial Chorten, where many people gather mainly for prayers and some for fitness.

 AnyConv.com Thimpu Bhutan